 The Custom Development Trap

 Building a custom help desk app seems logical until you calculate true costs.
 Traditional development projects for ticket management systems run significant expenses, with 6-12 month timelines that leave your team struggling with spreadsheets during the entire build process.
+By the time you launch, your requirements have likely changed.

 Off-the-Shelf Software Limitations